-Take the ultimate Arctic nature tour with Naturalist Journeys.
-See some of the 60,000 Beluga Whales that fill Hudson Bay to feed on schools of Capelin, Arctic Char, and Brook Trout.
-Experience the sight of Polar Bears swimming in the open ice and cavorting on the rocky shoreline.
-Spectacular views of Red-throated and Pacific Loons, Smith’s Longspurs, Whimbrel, and Hudsonian Godwits raising their young, along with a wide variety of other arctic species.
-You’re sure to be amazed at the wondrous natural world of the subarctic north.
+Take the ultimate Arctic summer adventure with Naturalist Journeys to see and photograph some of the Arctic’s most iconic birds and mammals.
+Observe some of the 60,000 Beluga Whales that fill Hudson Bay to feed on schools of Caplin, Arctic Char, and Brook Trout.
+Experience the sight of Polar Bear swimming in the open ice and cavorting on the rocky shoreline.
+Explore and witness the burst of life that occurs with the short Arctic summer, as areas of tundra and boreal wetland become avian nurseries for Red-throated and Pacific Loon, Smith’s and Lapland Longspur, Whimbrel and Hudsonian Godwit, Parasitic Jaeger and Arctic Tern, and so many more!
+You are sure to be amazed at the wondrous natural world of the subarctic north.

-An exciting exploration in any season, Churchill in summer is easy to navigate, especially based out of our unique and eco-friendly lodgings, the Lazy Bear Lodge— the most modern facility in town.
-Comfortable, hand built log furnishings, unique and delicious indigenous food, along with classic standards and a central location right in town create a comfortable and relaxing setting.
+An exciting exploration at any season, Churchill in summer is easy to navigate, especially based in our unique and eco-friendly accommodations, the Lazy Bear Lodge (the most modern facility in town).
+Comfortable, hand-built log furnishings, a blend of delicious indigenous foods and more classic fare, and a central location right in town create a cozy and relaxing setting.

-- Cruise for a day on a Hudson Bay Coastal Tour to see Polar Bears on their summer grounds
+- Cruise for a day on a Hudson Bay coastal tour to see Polar Bear on their summer grounds

-- Enjoy plenty of Arctic wildflowers and butterflies
+- Enjoy fields of Arctic wildflowers such as Lapland Azalea, Indian-Paintbrush, and Lady’s Slipper

 - Venture into the feeding grounds of schools of Beluga Whale, and visit the Prince of Wales Fort